glibg10b/ltt-linux-challenge-issues/README.md

 - [ ] [OBS requires a restart (or something) for some things to work correctly, but doesn't say so.](https://youtu.be/3E8IGy6I9Wo?t=224)
 - [ ] [The option to show Snap, Flatpak, and AUR packages in Pamac is "hidden".](https://youtu.be/3E8IGy6I9Wo?t=540)
 - [ ] [Scrolling with the mouse wheel in KDE's volume mixer applet scrolls through both devices and levels of devices.](https://youtu.be/3E8IGy6I9Wo?t=573)
+  - A fix for this has already been merged.

 ### Part 3